 The Unité de soutien SSA Québec is launching the Life Trajectory Improvement and Innovation Partnerships in Transition to Sustainable Health (PATIenTS program) in collaboration with the four integrated university health and social services networks (RUISSSs).
 Through the PATIenTS program, the activation of the Québec learning health system is being carried out in the RUISSS territories of Québec through four tangible projects over a one-year period.

 The PATIenTS projects support the improvement of life trajectories with SSA-RUISSS teams, in collaboration with the RUISSSs, institutions and universities in their territory.
-These trajectories are targeted in line with the priorities of the Ministry and the Health and Social Services.
+These trajectories are targeted in line with the priorities of the Ministry of Health and Social Services.

 - 1 project / RUISSS